jdbcode/LLR-LandTrendr/README.md

 # Instructions

-**These instructions are a work in progress please, email me with any missing info that prevents running or suggestions for clarification.**
+**These instructions are a work in progress, please email me with any missing info that prevents running, or suggestions for clarification.**

 ### Downloading

-Click on the "release" tab above and download the most recent version's .zip or .tar.gz source code. decompress the code and place the code library somewhere that makes sense with your system of organization.
+Click on the "release" tab above and download the most recent version's .zip or .tar.gz source code.
+Decompress the code and place the code library somewhere that makes sense with your system of organization.

 ### Installing the IDL LandTrendr code